 This is a huge question.
 I couldn’t really find any shed painting tutorials that mentioned this.

 But think about the basics of re-painting anything or painting new wood for the first time – you always need a primer.
 The primer helps seal the surface enabling the paint to grip better.

 I always recommend priming the shed.
 It will take a couple of extra hours but will be totally worth it.

-Have you ever painted an outdoor shed or outdoor building?
+Have you ever painted an outdoor shed or an outdoor building?
 If you are thinking about painting one, I highly recommend you check out the FLEXiO 3000 for it.
-It also comes with a detail finish sprayer for smaller projects.
+It also comes with a detailed finish sprayer for smaller projects.
 I will be trying it out soon and will let you know how I like it.